 Our home visiting service is a free service which aims to enable visually impaired people to be as independent as possible.
 Home Visiting volunteers provide companionship and support, and can be a real life-line to help people maintain independent living skills and social contacts.

-Volunteers may undertake a variety of tasks, ranging from visiting at home for a chat, helping with light practical tasks, reading and helping with correspondence to going out for a walk, shopping or day trips.
-Some volunteers help clients to continue with hobbies or to find new ones, such as gardening, playing games or using the computer.
+Volunteers may undertake a variety of tasks, ranging from visiting at home for a chat, reading to going out for a walk, shopping or day trips.
+Some volunteers help clients to continue with hobbies or find new ones, such as gardening or playing games.

 Most visitors visit regularly either weekly or fortnightly for a couple of hours on a long-term basis.
 They are carefully matched with clients, taking interests, availability and location into account.
 Volunteers will usually visit clients in their own homes which can be anywhere within the City of York.
 MySight York will meet reasonable travel costs.